jmccutchanwd/nutalk/README.md

 There is a user app that is embedded in a webpage.
 That app is here.

-There will be a business app that is embedded in a subdomain of the site the user app is embedded in.
-This has not been created yet.
+There is a business app that is embedded in a subdomain of the site the user app is embedded in.

 =======